nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > <span style="color:Tomato"> WARNING! </span> <br>
 >
 > * If there are duplicate names, i.e if a person in the DorManagerPro address book already has the specified `NAME`, an error will be thrown.
 This is because it is very rare for two people to have the exact same name down to the surname.
 Instead, we allow numerals to denote different people with the same name.
-> * If there are duplicate phone numbers, i.e if a person in the DorManagerPro address book already has the specified `PHONE_NUMBER`, an error will be thrown.
+> * If there are duplicate phone numbers, i.e if a person in the DorManagerPro address book already has the specified `PHONE`, an error will be thrown.
 This is because no two people have the same phone number.
 > * If there are duplicate emails, i.e if a person in the DorManagerPro address book already has the specified `EMAIL`, an error will be thrown.
 This is because no two people have the same email address.